electricimp/imp-central-impt/TestingGuide.md

     - *setUp()* method may be used to perform the environment setup before execution the tests of the test case.
     - *tearDown()* method may be used to clean-up the environment after execution the tests of the test case.

-**TODO - all below is just a copy of the previous impTest readme - to be updated!**

-A test method can be designed as synchronous (by default) or [asynchronous](#asynchronous-testing).
+A test method may be designed as synchronous (by default) or [asynchronous](#asynchronous-testing).

 A test file must not contain any `#require` statement.
-Instead, [an include from GitHub](#github-credentials-configuration) must be used.
-For example: `#require "messagemanager.class.nut:1.0.2"` must be replaced with `@include "github:electricimp/MessageManager/MessageManager.class.nut@v1.0.2"`.
+Instead, an include from GitHub should be used.
+For example: `#require "messagemanager.class.nut:2.0.0"` should be replaced with `@include "github:electricimp/MessageManager/MessageManager.class.nut@v2.0.0"`.
+See more details about GitHub configuration [here](#github-credentials-configuration).

+You can use [*Builder*](https://github.com/electricimp/Builder) language in your tests.
+See more details [here](#builder-language).

-Here is an example of a simple Test Case:
+*Example of a simple Test Case:*

 ```squirrel
 class MyTestCase extends ImpTestCase {